yandex-cloud/terraform-provider-yandex/docs/resources/mdb_postgresql_cluster.md

 * `catchup_timeout` - The connection pooler setting.
 It determines the maximum allowed replication lag (in seconds).
 Pooler will reject connections to the replica with a lag above this threshold.
 Default value is 0, which disables this feature.
 Integer.

-* `wal_sender_timeout` - The maximum time (in milliseconds) to wait for WAL replication (can be set only for PostgreSQL 12+).
+* `wal_sender_timeout` - The maximum time (in milliseconds) to wait for WAL replication.
 Terminate replication connections that are inactive for longer than this amount of time.
 Integer.

 * `idle_in_transaction_session_timeout` - Sets the maximum allowed idle time (in milliseconds) between queries, when in a transaction.
 Value of 0 (default) disables the timeout.
 Integer.

 * `statement_timeout` - The maximum time (in milliseconds) to wait for statement.
 Value of 0 (default) disables the timeout.
-Integer
+Integer.

 <a id="nestedblock--user--permission"></a>
 ### Nested Schema for `user.permission`